Pheme-Protocol/Pheme-Protocol/docs/technical/30-api-reference.md

 ***

-_Note: This guide prioritizes security and data protection while ensuring AURA's APIs remain stable, discoverable, and maintainable.
+_Note: This guide prioritizes security and data protection while ensuring PHEME's APIs remain stable, discoverable, and maintainable.
 All examples use placeholder values and follow security best practices._